-The question of cost-of-living adjustments (COLAs) needs to be addressed.
+• The question of COLAs needs to be addressed.
 All bankruptcy judges who retire under the Judicial Retirement System (JRS) must choose whether to practice law in retirement.
-If the judge opts to practice law, the judge forgoes cost-of-living increases in pension payments.
+If the judge opts to practice law, the judge foregoes cost-of-living increases in pension payments.
 However, the Administrative Office of the U.S. Courts has determined that pro bono legal practice is not the practice of law under JRS.
 Pro bono appellate work, then, presents another choice for retired bankruptcy judges: either work pro bono as only part of a legal practice that includes compensated service, and so give up pension COLAs, or, in order to receive COLAs, do all legal work with no compensation.
-I chose an exclusively pro bono practice, which presents some of the problems set out below, but the choice of combining pro bono and compensated legal work would have its own problems, and president of both the National Conference of Bankruptcy Judges and the American Bankruptcy Institute.
-Since 2015, he has engaged in exclusively pro bono representation of clients in bankruptcy appeals.
+I chose an exclusively pro bono practice, which presents some of the problems set out below, but the choice of combining pro bono and compensated legal work would have its own problems, including keeping an appropriate balance between the two.